 This time of year reminds me of being at college in Baton Rouge, at LSU.
 I had eaten more than my fair share of crawfish at many a New Orleans boil prior, but in Baton Rouge my crawfish consumption became more prevalent.
 I remember studying in the sorority house and when someone would just utter the word crawfish, the girls and I would be out of the door to the nearest market, picking up a bag, at yes, .99 cents per pound…boiled.

 Crawfish season begins late January and runs through May.
 In June they are a bit harder to peel, and in January they are smaller, but anytime is a good time for a crawfish boil in my opinion.

-The Basics needed for a crawfish boil are:
+The BASICS needed for a Louisiana style crawfish boil:

-1) a big pot with wire basket insert
+1) a very large pot with wire basket insert

 2) a propane tank

 6) seasonings, like bay leaves, head garlic, lemon slices and kosher salt.

 7) veggies, like corn, onions, mushrooms and small red potatoes

 8) a small bag of fresh lemons (about 5-7)